Bryantcornwell/CV-auto-grader/README.md

     python3 extract.py <image_name.jpg> <output.txt>
 The first task of extract.py was to open the image using the PIL library and create a dictionary to decrypt the binary answers.
 The image was cropped to a small region using the relative location of where the QR code was injected.

 The first approach to detect the QR code did not go as expected.
 A convolution was performed on the cropped region using a kernel similar to the three boundary boxes.
-The idea was to find the center coordinates of the three boundary boxes using of the brightest value after convolution.
+The idea was to find the center coordinates of the three boundary boxes using the brightest value after convolution.
 Figure #3 is the result of this experiment.

 The next approach at QR code detection was a pixel scanning method.
 A check list was generated based on a segment of pixel values that ranged across the center of the QR boundary box, and used to compare against a list of similar length of scanned values.
 To deal with noise during scanning, each pixel is replaced by 255 or 0 if the original value was less than 150 or not.
 The values of pixels in each row of the image are saved to a list and compared against the boundary box check list.
 The x and y coordinates are saved in a point list each time the previous values in the scanned row list and check list values match.
 These points correspond to the pixel located at the middle-right of the boundary box.